nprapps/nprapps.github.com/_posts/2013-06-06-how-to-setup-a-developers-environment.markdown

 Deactivate this environment by running `conda deactivate`.

-### Installing Jupyter notebook and pandas
+### Installing Jupyter Notebook and pandas

-It may be useful to install [Jupyter notebook](https://jupyter.org/index.html) for data analysis.
+It may be useful to install [Jupyter Notebook](https://jupyter.org/index.html) for data analysis.
 Before doing this, let's create and and activate environment for this to live in.
 You can create a single environment to always run Jupyter notebook, or you can create a new environment each time you start a new Jupyter notebook project.

 ```
 conda create --name jupyterExample python=3.9